 The school has continued to develop its excellent inclusive practice since the last IQM review a year ago.
 As a Centre of Excellence Churchfields is forward thinking, looking towards ways to ever improve their practice and provide the very best outcomes for children and families.

 New Resources Purchased

 Since the previous assessment, the PTA has raised a significant amount of money towards a new wooden outdoor classroom which has just begun being used by the children.
 This calm, natural space allows for a whole class to sit in a circle together on benches and has clear plastic panels which enable natural light to enter giving a lovely feeling of space.
 Just sitting there early in the morning you could hear the birds singing and the wind in the trees.
 Churchfields continues to benefit from a really well thought out external learning environment.
 At the moment classes are creating boxes of equipment for the outdoor classroom to support the curriculum and maximise the time there.

 The reception playground area has also been enhanced since my last visit, with a lovely new multi-sensory street environment where children can be together on the all-weather grass or cycling around.
 The new climbing frame brings an added dimension to the learning allowing children to take measured risks with climbing up and sliding down the rope.

 A Welcoming Environment

 Churchfields continue to provide a welcoming environment with polite, happy children and staff.
-Of particular note this visit was the Churchfields Charter displayed in the main corridor.
+Of particular note, this visit was the Churchfields Charter displayed in the main corridor.
 During an INSET day, all members of staff went to look at ‘The Worker’s Maypole’ by Andrea Bowers.
-Following this visit all classes contributed towards creating a wonderful art instillation on recycled cardboard using marker pens.
-This amazing recycled cardboard and marker pen creation involved each class having a section of the overall theme to create, when put together represented what it meant to be at Churchfields.
+Following this visit, all classes contributed towards creating a wonderful art installation on recycled cardboard using marker pens.
+This amazing recycled cardboard and marker pen creation involved each class having a section of the overall theme to create when put together represented what it meant to be at Churchfields.
 What a fantastic idea!

 Children are Fully Involved